langchain-ai/langgraph/docs/docs/concepts/persistence.md

 ```

 As we showed above, we can also access the store in any node and use `search` to get memories.
-Recall the the memories are returned as a list, with each object being a dictionary with the `key` (memory_id) and `value` (the memory itself) along with some metadata.
+Recall the the memories are returned as a list of objects that can be converted to a dictionary.

 ```python
 memories[-1].dict()